Select Page

 Type V LED Bollard Light Optics

-Maintaining a minimum of .5 footcandles between two of these type V optics bollard lights would require spacing of seventeen feet or less.
+Maintaining a minimum of .5 footcandles between two type V optics bollard lights would require 17′ or less spacing.

 Chart of light emitted by a 15w LED bollard light with Type V glass